 Here are a few thoughts.

 One secretary I know got permission to have a treadmill desk (as well as her regular one) in her office.
-You can see a wide variety of options for treadmill desks from one company here.

 Some experts suggest that every hour you take a short walk through the office, or, even better, do a quick workout.
 Even doing something as simple as 20 squats can help loosen the body up, and get your heart rate up.
-Judd talks about this idea here when discussing “burst exercises”.
+Judd talks about this idea here when discussing "burst exercises.”
 Not only are these exercises office friendly, but some fitness experts now think they're better than long cardio workouts.

 Combining quick movement throughout the day with a balance ball as a chair may also be helpful.
-Lauren goes over some of the great benefits to a balance ball here.
-“You might be familiar with these large rubber balls from gym classes, but used in an office they can help mitigate some of the aches you get from a regular chair.
+MNN's Lauren Walker goes over some of the great benefits to a balance ball.
+"You might be familiar with these large rubber balls from gym classes, but used in an office they can help mitigate some of the aches you get from a regular chair.
 They help keep all the small muscles in your hips active by requiring micro-movements as you sit.
 Some of the balls come with a stand so they don’t roll.
 These are a good option if balance and stability are a problem.
 They give you a softer surface to sit on, which helps the sitting bones from getting sore.
 If you can do without a stand, the benefits increase as all the twitch muscles in the lower spine and hips will be working constantly, but subtly, to keep you balanced.
 This brings increased blood flow to the hips and legs, keeping you stronger and healthier."

 Check out her article about alternative office set-ups for other great ideas.